ayansengupta17/ayansengupta17.github.io/_pages/about.md

 excerpt: "About me"
 ---

-Currently, I am pursuing my Masters in Control and computing from Indian Institute of Technology, Bombay.
+I am currently pursuing my Masters in Control and Computing from Indian Institute of Technology, Bombay.
 I graduated from Indian Institute of Engineering Science and Technology (IIEST), Shibpur (formerly known as Bengal Engineering and Science University, Shibpur).
 My passion is to bring machine learning to a practical level where it is a product that solves problem for people.